 It took me a few weeks to write this review because after installing these brakes, I ran into an issue that wound up being entirely my fault, and I needed to get that sorted out before I could give a more definitive opinion.
 As mentioned earlier, this is NOT a competition kit.
 This is a kit meant to be an OEM replacement, with the ability to much better handle an occasional track day, or other more aggressive use.
 As such, I had mistakenly assumed that the pads that came with this kit would be road pads that were similar to the Hawk 5.0 pads I currently had on the car.
 I installed this kit the day before an autocross event (yes, I’m impatient), so I didn’t have much time to experiment with them other than performing the bed-in procedure on the day of the autocross event.

 Bed-in should have been my first hint of the problem I would run into, but I didn’t think much of it at the time.
 When the brakes got hot towards the end of the bed-in process, the pads became incredibly grippy.
-Much more grippy than my Hawk 5.0 Street Performance pads I’d had installed previously, which made front wheel lockup was easy to achieve.
-This isn’t bad, this is good.
+Much more grippy than the Hawk 5.0 Street Performance pads I’d been using previously, and this made front wheel lockup very easy to achieve.
+This isn’t bad; this is good, as it means the brakes work.
 Later on, in autocross, I ran into some fairly noticeable ABS issues where the ABS would kick in under hard braking before every turn.
 At first I assumed that the front brakes were just stopping much better as a result of the new pads, but that wound up being only half the issue.
 On the street, I noticed that hitting the brakes hard caused the ABS to kick in a bit earlier than I felt it should be activating.
 I finally put two-and-two together, and pulled the ABS fuses on the car to perform an experiment which confirmed my suspicions.
 The REAR tires were locking up prematurely.

 Wait, what???
 That doesn’t make any sense, right?
 Well actually, it makes plenty of sense.
 The mistake I had made, was to assume that the pads that came with the BBK were evenly matched to the Hawk 5.0 pads that I had left installed at the rear of the car.
 This wound up being a big no-no. The APF404 pads that came with this kit have less initial bite when cold compared to the Hawks, but the front brakes quickly surpass the old Hawks once the temperatures heat up.
 As such, on the street (and on the first few turns at autocross) the rear brakes had a tendency to lock up before the cold front brakes, preventing the fronts from reaching their full potential before the ABS would kick in, which resulted in slightly longer stopping distances.
 Once warmed up, the fronts would out-brake the rears before locking up, which also could result in slightly longer stopping distances that I would get if the rears were allowed to work to their full potential.